Paleontology and Geology of Missouri

 This link takes you to a discussion by Dr. Norman R. King, Professor of

-Geology at the University of Southern Indiana, about the rocks exposed
+Geology at the University of Southern Indiana, about the rocks

-their environments of deposition, and also places them in the context of
+region.
+He interprets their environments of deposition, and also places

-larger-scale geological processes taking place in the Midcontinent region
+them in the context of larger-scale geological processes taking place

-and around the globe during the Pennsylvanian Period.
+in the Midcontinent region and around the globe during the

 Mississippian Fossils of Missouri

-Recent Additions and UpdatesSite Phyla List
+Site: Recent Additions and Updates

-Recent Additions and Updates to all Fossil MenusThe Library
+Recent additions and updates to all fossil menusThe Library

 Geologic Map of Missouri

-Click on the Map to view Large (310K)
+Click on the Map to Magnify

-Other projects and archivesCarboniferous fossils of Russia
+Carboniferous fossils of Russia

 Produced by: Barry Sutton, Alexander Davydov and Tom Yancey